iamthelabhras/wprbify/README.md

 - `argparse` [(docs)](https://docs.python.org/3/library/argparse.html): Makes it easy to write user-friendly command-line interfaces.
 Allows the script to accept input arguments, such as the WPRB playlist URL & the name of the new Spotify playlist, when running the script from the command line.

+- `difflib` [(docs)](https://docs.python.org/3/library/difflib.html): Provides classes & functions for comparing sequences.
+It is used to compute the differences between sequences, which can be useful for tasks such as text comparison, version control, & finding similarities between strings.

+- `os` [(docs)](https://docs.python.org/3/library/os.html): Supplies a wide range of operating system-dependent functionalities, including file and directory management, process control, & environment variables access.

 - `re` [(docs)](https://docs.python.org/3/library/re.html): Provides support for regular expressions, enabling efficiently pattern matching & text manipulation in strings.

 - `shutil` [(docs)](https://docs.python.org/3/library/shutil.html): A collection of high-level file operations & file system utility functions, simplifying tasks like copying, moving, & deleting files & directories.

-- `os` [(docs)](https://docs.python.org/3/library/os.html): Supplies a wide range of operating system-dependent functionalities, including file and directory management, process control, & environment variables access.

 ### Functions